JaredMedeiros/discordReviewBot/README.md

 If you encounter any issues or have questions about the installation process, please reach out to the bot's owners.

+(NOTE: The list of langauge channels and channel IDs are server specific.
+If you are adding this to your own server, you must update these things accordingly.)

 ## Usage